KacperJaworski/pbi-session-maintainer/README.md

 # pbi-session-maintainer

-A JavaScript automation tool (UserScript) developed to ensure 24/7 availability of PowerBI operational reports across all logistics centers in Poland.

 ## Overview
 This project provides a "Self-Healing" mechanism for PowerBI dashboards running on Ubuntu 24.04 LTS terminals.
 It addresses the issue of Chrome's background process management "freezing" inactive tabs during 24h cycles.
 The solution uses a dual-layer approach: a system-level interaction tool (e.g., xclicker) to prevent thread suspension and a custom JavaScript UserScript to manage session persistence and automated re-authentication.